French Penal Code of 1810

 This code served as a basis for criminal laws in many of the countries occupied at the time by the First French Empire.
-It was the fifth code promulgated by the Empire, and is not to be confused with the Code Napoleon, which was promulgated in 1804.
+It was the fifth code promulgated by the Empire, and is not to be confused with the Code Napoleon of 1804 which governed civil law.

 History

 The initial move towards a new, cohesive French civil code was made in July 1800, when First Consul Napoleon Bonaparte appointed a four-man commission composed of Portalis, Tronchet, Bigot de Preamneneu, and Malleville to draft a project.
 Before the Napoleonic Code, France did not have a single set of laws; law consisted mainly of local customs, which had sometimes been officially compiled in "custumals" (coutumes), notably the Custom of Paris.
 There were also exemptions, privileges, and special charters granted by the kings or other feudal lords.
 During the Revolution, the last vestiges of feudalism were abolished.
 Penal law in particular had been a source of great controversy during the French Revolution, which had promulgated the Penal Code of 1791 and numerous constitutions.
 The new Penal Code was to replace various laws adopted during the first ten years of the Revolution, the backbone of which was the Penal Code of 1791 and the Code of Offences and Penalties of 1795.
 An important feature of these two texts, which came after centuries of relentless severity, was to have fixed penalties to keep the role of judge strictly distributive, therefore eliminating the dangers of arbitrary sentencing.
 With the 1810 Penal Code, however, the sentences were given a set range, letting the judges decide more freely on the severity of the punishment.

 Like the 1791 Penal Code, the 1810 Penal Code did not include religious crimes such as heresy, sodomy or blasphemy, thereby legalising them by omission.
 However, abortion was made illegal, and it was harder for wives than husbands to file for divorce.

 The 1810 Penal Code was revised twice in its life: once very importantly in 1832, the second, much more limited, in 1863.
 In 1974, the project for a new penal code began, but was not completed until 1994.